pombase/website/frontend/src/docs/documentation/gene-page-gene-ontology.md

 3. GO annotations may have [extensions](#ann_ext) to capture any of several types of additional detail. *S. pombe* genes link to PomBase gene pages, and ontology term names link to ontology term pages.

-The detailed view shows more, including separate entries for repeat determinations of a given gene/term/extension combination (if supported by more than one line of evidence and/or reported in more than one paper):

 The detailed view shows annotations to all GO terms, and includes more details for each annotation.
 It shows separate entries for repeat